-Melbourne Primary Care Network Limited (The company) has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that are mandatory for the current reporting period.
+Melbourne Primary Care Network Ltd (The company) has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.

-Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted except the early adoption of Simplified Disclosures issued by the Australian Accounting Standards Board (AASB).
+Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.